rzumer/libreips/README.md

 * Portable
 * Simple design
     * One function to create or apply a patch
-    * Implementation under 300 lines
+    * Implementation near 300 lines
     * CLI under 200 lines

 ## Caveats